intel/llvm/sycl/doc/KernelProgramCache.md

 *Build* function actually builds the kernel or program.

 Caching isn't done:
- - when program is built out of source i.e. with `program::build_with_source()` or `program::compile_with_source()` method;
+ - when program is built out of source with `program::build_with_source()` or `program::compile_with_source()` method;
- - when program is result of linking of multiple programs.
+ - when program is a result of linking multiple programs.

 ### Thread-safety

 Why do we need thread safety here?
-It's quite possible to have a use-case when the `cl::sycl::context` is shared across multiple threads (e.g. via sharing a queue).
-Possibility of enqueueing multiple cacheable kernels simultaneously within multiple threads makes us to provide thread-safety for the cache.
+It is quite possible to have a use-case when the `cl::sycl::context` is shared across multiple threads (e.g. via sharing a queue).
+Possibility of enqueueing multiple cacheable kernels simultaneously from multiple threads requires us to provide thread-safety for the caching mechanisms.

-It's worth of noting that we don't cache the PI resource (kernel or program) on it's own.
+It is worth of noting that we don't cache the PI resource (kernel or program) by itself.
 Instead we augment the resource with the status of build process.
 Hence, what is cached is a wrapper structure `BuildResult` which contains three information fields - pointer to built resource, build error (if applicable) and current build status (either of "in progress", "succeeded", "failed").